-Tens of millions of people know how to use them, but only a small sliver actually know how they work.
+Tens of millions of people know how to use them, but only a small sliver actually knows how they work.

-But if you’re interested to know how the stock market works, and you should have at least a high altitude concept, let’s drill down into the details.
+But if you’re interested in knowing how the stock market works, and you should have at least a high-altitude concept, let’s drill down into the details.

 What the Stock Market Does

 The stock market is just that – a market.
-It’s a network where companies offering stocks for sale, and investors purchasing them.
+It’s a network where companies offer stocks for sale, and investors purchase them.

 There isn’t even necessarily the need for a brick-and-mortar facility to run a stock exchange.